 New to WordPress?
-This short tutorial for newbies shows you how to access your WP login page.
+This quick tutorial shows you how to access your WordPress login page.

-As a new website owner, learning your way around your site can sometimes be a little confusing.
+If you are a new website administrator, learning your way around your site can sometimes get a little confusing.

-If your website is built using the WordPress web platform, then one of the first things you need to know is how to log into your WordPress admin section, as all of your website’s administrative tasks are carried out in this area.
+If your website is developed using the WordPress CMS platform, then one of the first things you need to know is how to access your WordPress admin area, as all of your website’s administration tasks are controlled from this section.

-Depending on the WordPress theme installed on your website or blog, you may be able to log in directly from your front page.
+Depending on the theme your website or blog uses, you may be able to log in directly from your front page.

-Look for a hyperlink that says “WP-Dashboard” or “Login”.
-On some sites, your login link can be found in the Meta section of your website’s sidebar menu …
+Look for a link that says “Dashboard” or “Log in”.
+On some websites, this link can be found in the Meta section of your site’s sidebar menu …

-If this link is visible on the home page, all you have to do is click on it …
+If this link is visible on the theme, just click on it …

-This opens up your WordPress login page.
-Enter your username and password, and then click on the Log In button to access your WordPress Administration …
+And you will be taken to the WordPress login page.
+Enter your username and password, and then click on the Log In button to access your WP Administration …

-Note: The “login” link can be hidden in some themes.
-If you cannot see this link on your website, then you will need to type your WordPress admin login URL into your web browser.
+Note: The “log in” link may not be visible in many WordPress themes.
+If you cannot find the WordPress login link on your website, then you will need to type your WordPress site login URL into your browser.

-By default, your WordPress admin login URL normally will look like this:
+Your WordPress admin login URL normally should look like this:

 - http://yourdomain.com/wp-login.php (if WordPress is installed in the root directory of your domain)

-Note: If the WordPress login page doesn’t display when you type one of the URLs above into your web browser, make sure that your WordPress installation address is correct.
+Note: If the WordPress login page doesn’t come up when you type in one of the above URLs into your web browser, check that the address of your WordPress installation is correct.

 Also, sometimes while working on your site you will notice that if you leave your browser window open for a long period of time, your WordPress session will expire and you will be asked to login again …